Maybe you’ve always thought of yourself as being a “glass half full” or “glass half empty” kind of person. That’s just the way you were born. Right?

 You know, people just get used to their current conditions, good and bad, a harsh reality called hedonic adaptation.
 Because of this, we find ourselves on what psychologists refer to as the hedonic treadmill – always striving to get the next bright shiny thing in search of happiness.

 However, research has proven that people’s happiness levels can change substantially over their lifetimes, suggesting that the trait isn’t predetermined by genes or personality, but is actually a skill that can be learned.
-In fact, a significant number of people followed over 25 years saw their happiness levels shift by one-third or more.
+In fact, a significant number of people followed by scientists for over 25 years saw their happiness levels shift by one-third or more.

 Happiness Is A Habit

 While some people seem to be naturally happier and some have to work harder at it, everyone can implement practices in their lives shown to elevate satisfaction and joy.
-Luckily, with all the focus on happiness in the past decade, we have scientific findings to draw from about how to learn the skill of happiness to raise our happiness set points permanently.
+Luckily, with all the focus on happiness in the past decade, we have scientific findings to draw from about how to learn the skill of happiness to permanently raise our happiness set points.
 You can increase your positive feelings by incorporating a few proven practices into your daily routine regularly.

 The practice of mindfulness, a mental state of relaxed awareness of the present moment, extending openness and curiosity toward your feelings rather than judgments of them, is a powerful tool for increasing happiness.
 Altruism, compassion, and gratitude, all part of mindfulness, have been shown to not only to correlate with happiness but to cause it.